Skip to main content

 Shore Acres is primarily 1970s–1990s CBS construction — concrete block and stucco ranch homes, most of them 3–4 bedrooms, many with private docks on the canal system.
 That era means galvanized plumbing in older stock, 100–150 amp panels that won't support a modern kitchen without an upgrade, and cast iron drains in the earliest homes.
 Every project here starts with a clear read on what the 1970s left behind before design decisions are made.

-More than 80% of the neighborhood's 2,200 homes flooded during Helene.
-That's not alarming context — it's honest context for what renovation work in Shore Acres actually looks like right now.
+More than 80% of the neighborhood's 2,200 homes flooded during Helene, and Shore Acres is one of six or eight St. Pete neighborhoods now facing finished-floor-elevation mitigation decisions.
+That is not alarming context.
+It is honest context for what renovation work in Shore Acres actually looks like right now.

 Exploded diagram showing what's inside a flood zone wall: moisture barrier, filled CMU cells, anchor bolts, and concrete foundation